A guide to free credit checks

 What should I be looking for in my credit report?

-There are several things that you should be looking for in your credit report that you may be unaware of.
+There are several things you should be looking for in your credit report.
+These include:

-forgotten accounts - old joint accounts that need to be separated
+- Old joint accounts that need to be separated

-- credit card utilisation percentage (the ratio of credit you’ve got outstanding compared to your overall credit limit
+- Credit card utilisation percentage (the ratio of credit you’re currently using compared to your overall credit limit)

-Always check your banking statements to ensure they’re correct.
-The simple oversight of missing a credit card payment while on holiday can be all it takes to get you turned down for a loan.
+Always check your bank statements to make sure they’re correct.
+The simple oversight of missing a credit card payment while on holiday can be all it takes to get a black mark against you.

 If you find a mistake, contact your credit provider immediately to resolve the problem.
-It can be very simple to get your credit report updated and any issues fixed.
+It can be fairly simple to get your credit report updated and any issues fixed.

 Why is my credit history recorded?